ayamoga/til/README.md

 # til
 today i learned

-log for my studying about programming and others.
+log for my studying about programming and some others.